RowdyVoyeur/midi-tools/README.md

 ## Introduction

-This is a set of MIDI tools to use with [M8C running on a Raspberry Pi with Patchbox OS](https://github.com/RowdyVoyeur/m8c-rpi4).
+This is a set of MIDI tools to use with [M8C](https://github.com/RowdyVoyeur/m8c-rpi4) running on a Raspberry Pi with Patchbox OS, and a Roland MC-101.
 These tools have been customised to programmatically perform the following tasks:

 - Capture specific MIDI Control Change (CC) messages sent by the transport buttons of the Korg nanoKONTROL and convert them into MIDI Notes to control the M8;

-- Capture specific MIDI Note messages sent by the Korg nanoKONTROL and convert them into commands to change the audio routing between System Audio In, M8, MC-101 and System Audio Out.
+- Capture specific MIDI Note messages sent by the Korg nanoKONTROL and convert them into commands to change the audio routing between M8, MC-101, System Audio In and System Audio Out.
 If you have a [Pisound](https://blokas.io/pisound/docs/), this can also be achieved with this [script](https://github.com/RowdyVoyeur/midi-tools/blob/main/pisound-btn/audio_routing.sh), which uses the clicks on [The Button](https://blokas.io/pisound/docs/the-button/) to change the audio routing;

 - Capture specific MIDI Control Change (CC) messages sent by the Korg nanoKONTROL and use them to control the main output and main input volume levels of Alsamixer.